abandon all hope ye robots who enter

 • 2001 San Francisco (November): Dr. Inferno Jr. won the lightweight rumbles, Towering Inferno scuffled mightily

-• 2002 San Francisco (May): Dr. Inferno Jr. & Towering Inferno warred mightily--results to be posted after they air on TV
+• 2002 San Francisco (May): Dr. Inferno Jr. won the lightweight division, Towering Inferno warred mightily

 • BotBash: Annual Phoenix, AZ event